baranusta/RayTracer/README.md

 # RayTracer
-Ray Tracing algorithm implemented both openMP and CUDA
+Ray Tracing algorithm implemented for both openMP and CUDA